Good Areas to Stay in Tokyo: A Guide to the Best Neighborhoods for the First-Timers

 Tip: One thing you do need to look out for if your kid is annoyingly large (I mean they need their own bed and won’t squeeze into a cot or your bed) is hotels with family rooms or at least rooms that’ll comfortably fit you all—Japan isn’t known for their spacious accommodation!
 Ueno does have a higher concentration of hotels with family rooms.

 • Section L Ueno-Hirokoji: Smack in the middle between Ueno and Akihabara, I’d love this place if I were a kid.
-The rooms come with a sort-of-bunk bed that converts from a small couch and a top fold-down bed like it would on a train.
+The rooms come with a sort of bunk bed that converts from a small couch and a top fold-down bed like it would on a train.
 Need I say more?

 • Hotel GrandBach Tokyo Ginza, MUJI HOTEL GINZA, and Dai-ichi Hotel Tokyo are all in Ginza and have rooms that’ll fit families.
-That alone is more what most of the hotels in Ginza can offer—many just won’t be able to get another bed into the room and you’d need 2 rooms to fit the whole family.
+That alone is more what most of the hotels in Ginza can offer—many just won’t be able to get another bed into the room, and you’d need 2 rooms to fit the whole family.

 • Urayasu Brighton Hotel Tokyo Bay.
 All rooms have a Disney view, and it doesn’t look like Cinderella threw up all over it.
 You’re welcome.